noriah/den/README.md

-# ash.zsh.d
+# rc

-This repo contains zsh scripts for a zsh setup.
+its a shell config repo